TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

   * Tidy this and comment
   * Annotated plots?
 Show the area and a plot next to it.
 * In the whole bead element-element plots, distinguish the points and beads
   * Attempted labelling, but looks messy and confusing - there may be a better way?
+Try different colour for each one, with an arrow showing direction.
   * Need to find a way to show progression.
 Change the colour bar?
 Add an arrow?